 Collaborating On Your Project

 The thing that sets Ohm Studio apart from the pack is the fact that it’s geared towards collaboration.
-Ohm Studio allows multiple users to collaborate on the same track at the same time.
+Ohm Studio allows multiple users to collaborate on the same track simultaneously.
 They can record audio, edit patterns, change levels and tweak parameters simultaneously and changes made to the project will sync in real-time.

 Aside from chat, Ohm Studio also has sticky notes that can be placed anywhere in the project.
 These can be used to comment on contributions or as reminders of what to improve at a specific point in the track.